chrisjleu/tomcat-weld-resteasy/README.md

 ## Build and package

-Build and package with the plugin already provided in the POM:
+From the weld-boot project fodler, build and package with the plugin already provided in the POM:

 `mvn package`